-- i) Expediting construction in and around wetlands and limiting the amount of equipment and construction activities within wetlands will reduce the amount and duration of disturbances.
-In addition, equipment used will be tracked or balloon-tired, often operating on top of timber mats or corduroy.
-This will minimize the amount of heavily disturbed soils in which invasive species might colonize. - j) To the extent practicable, water for dust control and other uses will come from municipal water supplies or other potable sources.
-If surface waters are used, equipment will be disinfected afterwards. - k) To the extent practicable, the movement of invasive-plant-infested soils, gravel, rock, and other fill materials to relatively-invasive-plant-free locations will be avoided.
-Soil, gravel, rock, and other fill material will come from invasive-plant-free sources on and off the site, if such sources are available. - 1) Revegetation of disturbed areas will utilize seed and other plant materials that have been checked and certified as noxious-weed-free, as described in Section 20.6 of the BMP Document (2012 BMPs, Section 20.6) and/or the SWPPP (See Appendix G).
+- 7) Expediting construction in and around wetlands and limiting the amount of equipment and construction activities within wetlands will reduce the amount and duration of disturbances.
+In addition, equipment used will be tracked or balloon-tired, operating on top of timber mats or corduroy.
+This will minimize the amount of heavily disturbed soils in which invasive species might colonize. - 8) To the extent practicable, water for dust control and other uses will come from municipal water supplies or other potable sources.
+If surface waters are used, equipment will be disinfected afterwards. - 9) To the extent practicable, the movement of invasive-plant-infested soils, gravel, rock, and other fill materials to relatively-invasive-plant-free locations will be avoided.
+Soil, gravel, rock, and other fill material will come from invasive-plant-free sources on and off the Site, if such sources are available. - 10) Where the NYSDEC has identified the presence of Rock Snot or Didymo (Didymosphenia geminata), any footwear used in streams or waterbodies will be soaked in a 1 percent solution of Virkon® Aquatic for ten (10) minutes before leaving the area adjacent to the affected waterbody (BMP Document Section 21.3).